renweizhukov/LearningOpenCV/README.md

     l1: Manhattan distance
     l2: Euclidean distance
     c: Checkboard distance
   Note that if "all" is specified, the histograms will be compared with all the above distances.
+If not specified, the default value "l1" will be used.

 To get the help info,